Corjen/wordpress-boilerplate/README.md

 - Run ```yarn install``` inside the root folder
 - In `gulpconfig.js` change every occurence of *example* to your project name/url
 - In `package.json` change the *name*, *description*, *repo* and *license* if needed
+- In `style.css` change the theme name & author
-- In `composer.json` change the name
+- In `composer.json` change the project name

 #### Wordpress config